mviereck/dockerfile-x11docker-xfce/README.md

 # Options:
  - Persistent home folder stored on host with   `--home`
- - Shared host folder with                      `--sharedir DIR`
+ - Shared host file or folder with              `--share PATH`
  - Hardware acceleration with option            `--gpu`
  - Clipboard sharing with option                `--clipboard`
- - Sound support with option                    `--alsa`
+ - ALSA sound support with option               `--alsa`
- - With pulseaudio in image, sound support with `--pulseaudio`
+ - Pulseaudio sound support with option         `--pulseaudio`
  - Language locale settings with                `--lang [=$LANG]`
  - Printing over CUPS with                      `--printer`
  - Webcam support with                          `--webcam`